vmware-tanzu/tanzu-cli/cmd/plugin/builder/README.md

   isContextScoped: true
 ```

-Below is the sample `plugin_group_manifest.yaml` that will get generated:
+Below is the `plugin_group_manifest.yaml` that will get generated based on the above `plugin-scope-association.yaml`:

 ```yaml
 plugins: